 bootmenupolicy Standard

-contains "efi", the operating system starts in EFI mode.
-In this case, submit a ticket.path
+If the path parameter contains "efi", the current operating system is started in EFI mode.
+In this case, please submit a ticket.

 Install cloud-base as instructed in Installing Cloudbase-Init on Windows.